 Protest groups face off in migrant hotel demonstrations across the UK

-Protesters have faced off against anti-immigration demonstrators across the UK this evening (22 August),
+Protesters have faced off against anti-immigration demonstrators across the UK on Friday evening (22 August).

-Stand Up To Racism held counter-protests outside asylum hotels on Friday, including in Portsmouth, Cardiff and London with at least another 16 demonstrations expected on Saturday and Sunday.
+Stand Up To Racism held counter-protests outside asylum hotels, including in Portsmouth, Cardiff and London with at least another 16 demonstrations expected on Saturday and Sunday.

 Whilst anti-immigrant groups chanted “send them home”, counter-protesters shouted “refugees are welcome here”, with police up and down the country enforcing a gap between the two groups.